-Colombia has 20 of the top 49 clinics and hospitals in Latin America, according to a study in late 2017 by América Economia.
-So, 41 percent of the best clinics and hospitals in Latin America are found in Colombia.
-And seven of these best hospitals in Latin America are located in Medellín.
+Colombia has 24 of the top 58 clinics and hospitals in Latin America, according to a study in late 2019 by América Economia.
+So, 41 percent of the best hospitals in Latin America are found in Colombia.
+Nine of these best hospitals in Latin America are located in Medellín and nine are in Bogotá.

 In addition, the World Health Organization (WHO) ranks Colombia’s healthcare system as #22 out of 191 countries it ranked.
 And no other countries in Latin America were ranked higher than Colombia.
 So, according to WHO, Colombia has the best healthcare system in Latin America.